telerik/maui-docs/controls/barcode/barcode-getting-started.md

 # Getting Started

-This guide demonstrates how to add Telerik UI for .NET MAUI Barcode control to your application.
+This guide provides the information you need to start using the Telerik UI for .NET MAUI Barcode by defining the control in your project.

 At the end, you will be able to achieve the following result.